brightigiemokha/Shalon-s-House.html/README.md

 <h2>Validator Testing</h2>

-<strong>HTML</strong> - Unfortunately, the <a href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fjoannalsk.github.io%2FThe-Tower-of-London%2F">W3C Validator</a> detected 24 errors and 14 warnings.
+<strong>HTML</strong> - Unfortunately, the <a href="https://validator.w3.org/nu/#textarea">W3C Validator</a> detected 6 errors and 7 warnings.

 <p>
-I tried to correct some of these errors, but it resulted in my site losing its structure.
-Given the lack of time before the deadline, I felt it best not to make these changes, as it may have resulted in me unable to correct them and handing in a site with everything out of place.
-Other issues brought up included the forward-slash-a tags, which were marked as stray end tags.
-I will try to fix these errors for resubmission.
+I tried to correct some of these errors, but it wasnt clear what exactly i was to correct as they were codes i thought where correct. i didnt have much time to get some help because of time and i work full time.

 <br>
-<strong>CSS</strong> - No errors were found when it was checked with the W3C Validator.
+<strong>CSS</strong> - there was 1 error found with CSS when checked on <a href="https://validator.w3.org/nu/#l2c70".>w3 validator</a> this error was the font link copied from google font and have been pasted correctly.

 <img src="./assets/images/readme/w3c.png">